Skip to content

 Updated on by Georank team

-Indonesia has a birth rate of 15.9 (annual births per 1,000 people) and a fertility rate of 2.13 (the average amount of children a woman would have during her lifetime).
+Indonesia has a birth rate of 15.9 (annual births per 1,000 people) and a fertility rate of 2.13 (the average number of children a woman is expected to have over her lifetime based on current age-specific birth rates).

 In 1960, the fertility rate in Indonesia was 5.51 children per woman — 2.59 times higher than in 2023.